-History of AAPT — Committee Structure
+History of AAPT — Constitutional and Committee Structure

 Committees have always been necessary to the functioning of the Association, but until 1972 they had been created only as their need became apparent.
 Special purpose committees, appointed by the President or the Executive Board, included those that set up journals, or organized the preparation of publications such as books, manuals, special reports, etc. There were also continuing committees, such as those on apparatus, on visual aids, and on the maintenance and solicitation of membership.
 Two committees came to be prescribed by the constitution: that on awards and that on nomination, the latter to be appointed partly by the Executive Board and partly by the regional section representatives.

-The Association since its inception has been affiliated with the American Association for the Advancement of Science, and is represented on Section B (Physics) and Section Q (Education).
+The advisory committee responsibilities correspond to their names: Publications, Membership and Benefits, Programs (national meetings formats and schedules), and the Meeting Committee (advising Council on locations and evaluations of national meetings).
+There is also an overall Review Board, chaired by the Past President.
+The Association since its inception has been affiliated with the American Association for the Advancement of Science, and it is represented on Section B (Physics) and Section Q (Education).
 Other organizations to which AAPT appoints representatives include the U.S. National Committee of the International Union of Pure and Applied Physics, and several committees on metric practice and education.